Prepare the Ansible Environment#

 Section Roles Description and Installation reviews all the roles that make up Carbonio and the tasks required to successfully complete the installation.

-To make the installation process easier and faster, this section introduces an alternative installation method based on Ansible and an Ansible playbook to be run.
+To make the installation process easier and faster, this section introduces an alternative installation method based on Ansible Galaxy, an Ansible playbook, and an Ansible inventory file .

 Note